 Home-It Adjustable Bed Risers

-One thing we recommend to anyone living in a dorm is a bed riser — they raise the bed a few inches off the floor, which can be useful if you want to create storage space underneath.
-These adjustable red risers come in a set of four and you can use them to either raise your bed 4, 6 or 9 inches.
+One thing we recommend to anyone living in a dorm is a bed riser, which lifts the bed a few inches off the floor and can be useful if you want to create storage space underneath.
+These adjustable bed risers come in a set of four and have a 4.5-star average rating from 19,188 reviews on Amazon.

 Brooklinen Mulberry Silk Pillowcase